Léalo en Español

 Two long centuries of history, and the public institution continues to show its academic vigor that has allowed it to grow until today exceeding the twenty-five thousand people that make up its community of students, professors and administration and services personnel.

-His new rector, Dr. Rosa Aguilar Chinea, is Professor of Systems Engineering.
+Its new chancellor, Dr. Rosa Aguilar Chinea, is Professor of Systems Engineering.
 She has taken office in June 2019.
 She will lead the development of the Campus RUP project, with its mobility milestones among ultraperipheral universities –more than 10,000 outgoing students, in the case of La Laguna– and their joint degrees: a Master in European Studies and another, in Blue Economy.

 |Administration and services staff||851|